Please note that the TimeRef website is currently being redesigned. This page shows what the rest of site will eventually look like.

 A marriage agreement was arranged between Prince Richard and the daughter of King Louis VII, bringing peace between England and France.

 From the middle of July King Louis of France, Henry the Young King and Philip the count of Flanders had surrounded the city of Rouen.
-The city had held out against the war engines.
-Henry II arrived at Rouen in the middle of August to rescue the city.
+The city held out against the war engines long enough for Henry II to arrive in the middle of August to stage a rescue.
 The besiegers were fearful that Henry II would invade France and the siege was lifted.